MicrosoftDocs/EMDocs/microsoft-365-enterprise/identity-access-policies.md

 ## Baseline
-This section describes the secure email recommendations for the baseline tier of data, identity, and device protection.
+This section describes the recommendations for the baseline tier of data, identity, and device protection.
 These recommendations should meet the default protection needs of many organizations.

 >[!NOTE]
 >The policies below are additive and build upon each other.
 Each section describes only the additions applied to each tier.
 >